jannikls/jannikls.github.io/_posts/2024-02-12-boeing-versus-airbus.markdown

 Philip Condit was a successful engineering manager for critical planes such as the 777 before he became CEO.
 However, he was described as indecisive and did not invest enough in R&D and improving Boeing’s engineering capabilities.

 Before Condit took office as CEO, there was a general awareness that things needed to change.
 Michael Little, quality control supervisor, said: “I do  not think we are world-class.
 We are a marvelous company and have been for a long time.
-But we haven’t changed much in fory years.
+But we haven’t changed much in forty years.
 We are still using techniques that were refined after World War Two.
 Condit says if we don’t do a lot better, we are doomed.
 We want to stay in the phone book.”

 Condit was convinced that Boeing had to slash costs massively.